 11. Go ice skating at Countryside Mall

 Ice skating in a mall?
-It’s actually pretty common occurrence nowadays with many major cities across the country featuring a mall skating rink.
-Countryside Mall in Clearwater is the perfect place to escape the heat for for a few hours.
-With plenty of great stores, popular chain restaurants like PF Changs, an arcade, a movie theater, and a year round ice rink, you will quickly forget how miserable the temps are outside.
+It’s actually pretty common attraction nowadays with many major cities across the country featuring a mall skating rink.
+Westfield Countryside Mall in Clearwater is the perfect place to escape the heat for for a few hours.
+With plenty of great stores, popular chain restaurants like PF Changs, an arcade, a movie theater, and a year-round ice rink, you will quickly forget how miserable the temps are outside.

 The highlight here is definitely the ice rink – a rare find in a tropical city.
 The rink is rather large and always well maintained.
-While Tampa may not offer the traditional big city outdoor rink, skating inside in the cool air sure works for a refreshing summer workout idea (beats the gym!).
+While Tampa may not offer the traditional winter holiday ambiance, skating inside in the cool air sure works for a refreshing summer workout idea (beats the gym!).

 12. Enjoy hours of entertainment at the Hard Rock Casino

 There’s lots to do at the Hard Rock Casino, whether or not you enjoy the gaming scene.
 Featuring several restaurants, numerous bars and lounges, a premier spa, and a huge entertainment center, Hard Rock is the perfect “heat of summer” cool off destination.
 The Hard Rock Cafe is a fun dinner choice featuring amazing comfort food (try the Twisted Mac and Cheese) and an attractive rock n’ roll design theme.
-They serve drinks in cute collectible mugs and have an awesome souvenir rock shop.
+They serve drinks in cute collectible mugs and are known for their awesome souvenir rock shop.